kolmodin/spdy/README.md

 for debugging tools.

-So far no support for NPN (Next Protocol Negotiation) in the tls package, which means we cannot use alternate-protocol npn-spdy/2.
+So far no support for NPN (Next Protocol Negotiation) in the tls package, which means we cannot use alternate-protocol "npn-spdy/2".
-For some reason I haven't managed to get alternate-protocol spdy/2 to work in Chrome, looks like it's not supported at the moment.
+Neither Chrome nor Firefox supports alternate-protocol "spdy/2".
 This limits the use of this library, as we need to force ssl in Chrome for all pages, which means it breaks pretty much the rest of the web.